BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 %}

 # Cashu
-Cashu is a Chaumian ecash protocol on Bitcoin that leverages the Lightning Network for enhanced privacy and efficiency.
+Cashu is an ecash protocol on that interoperates with the Lightning Network.
 Unlike Fedimint, which uses a federated model to distribute trust among multiple entities, Cashu operates with independent mints, offering greater flexibility and control to users.
 This makes Cashu distinct in providing an easy to deploy, flexible, and agile approach to managing Ecash on bitcoin.

 {% include tip/open.html color="blue" icon="info" label="User Experience Tip" %}

-When designing for Cashu cpmsoder prodiving options for users to set default mints and auto-swap preferences.
+When designing for Cashu, consider providing options for users to set default mints and auto-swap preferences.
+Since Cashu mints are independently operated, users may prefer to default to a trusted mint.

 {% include tip/close.html %}

 ## Backup and Restore for Cashu
-In Cashu, the backup and restoration process is designed to ensure users can securely recover their wallets and maintain access to their ecash tokens, even if they switch devices or experience data loss.
+The Cashu backup and restoration process is designed to ensure users can securely recover their wallets and maintain access to their ecash tokens, even if they switch devices or experience data loss.

 {% include tip/open.html color="blue" icon="info" label="Single Use Recovery" %}